ksm2920/webshop-JAM/README.md

-# Welcome to my first Nodejs project!
+# Welcome to our Node.js project!

 This is a school assignment that consist of a webshop built with Express, Mongo and EJS.